HaroldMills/Vesper/vesper/recorder/README.md

   It is important to run the recorder using `nohup` to ensure that the recorder doesn't quit when you close your SSH connection.

-* Verify that the Vesper Recorder is running and properly configured by visiting its web page, for example by visiting a URL of the form `<hostname>:8000` (for example, `raspberrypi:8000` for the default hostname) in a web browser on another computer.
+* Verify that the Vesper Recorder is running and properly configured by visiting its web page at `<hostname>:8000` (for example, `raspberrypi:8000` for the default hostname) in a web browser on another computer.

 * Close your SSH connection to your Raspberry Pi by typing `Ctrl-D` at the SSH prompt.